Battle of the Bay of Velez

 The Battle of the Bay of Velez was a naval battle between the forces of Salah Reis and a Portuguese flotilla in which the forces of Salah Reis emerged victorious.

-During the winter of 1552-1553 in Algiers, this time was devoted to outfitting a fleet.
+The winter of 1552–1553 in the Regency of Algiers, was devoted to outfitting a fleet.
 In the beginning of June, Salah Reis embarked from Algiers and set out with a fleet of 40 vessels, galliots, galleys and brigantines.

-On July 5 1553 while at sea with his squadron, Salah Reis came across and defeated a Portuguese fleet at the bay of Velez.
-The entire flotilla and caravels were captured and the Portuguese, Moroccans and all were taken captive and brought to the Velez.
+On July 5, 1553, while at sea with his squadron, Salah Reis came across and defeated a Portuguese fleet at the bay of Velez.
+The entire flotilla and its caravels were captured and the Portuguese and Moroccans were taken captive and brought to Velez.

-The booty was apparently offered to the Saadi ruler as a token of friendship and neighbourliness and also to dissuade him from launching raids on Oran.
-Despite this offer a new border incident had occurred and Salah Reis spent his winter preparing an expedition against Morocco, after which he would defeat the Saadi ruler in the Battle of Taza.
+The booty was offered to the Saadi ruler as a token of friendship and neighbourliness and also to dissuade him from launching raids on Oran.
+Despite this offer a new border incident occurred, and Salah Reis spent his winter preparing an expedition against Morocco, after which he defeated the Saadi ruler in the Battle of Taza.